ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/contextual-entities.md

 In some cases the license of the [RO-Crate metadata](root-data-entity) (the JSON-LD statements in the _RO-Crate Metadata Descriptor_) is different from the license on the [Root Data Entity](root-data-entity) and its content (_data entities_ indicated by [hasPart]).

 For instance, a common pattern for repositories is to license metadata as [CC0 Public Domain Dedication][CC0], while data is licensed as [CC-BY] or similar.
-This pattern allow metadata to be combined freely (e.g. the [DataCite] knowledge graph), while redistribution of data files would require explicit attribution and statement of their license.
+This pattern allows metadata to be combined freely (e.g. the [DataCite] knowledge graph), while redistribution of data files would require explicit attribution and statement of their license.

-To express the metadata license is different from the _Root Data Entity_, expand the _RO-Crate Metadata Descriptor_  to include `license`:
+To express that the metadata license is different from the one of the _Root Data Entity_, expand the _RO-Crate Metadata Descriptor_  to include `license`:

 ```json
 {